-Chair: Any member, elected by committee.
+Chair: Any member, elected by committee

-Administrators Classified Faculty (9) Students (1) District (1)
+Administrators (1) Classified Faculty (9) Students (1) District (1)

-(1) Professionals (1)
+Professionals (1)

 Instructional Dean Designee Online Faculty Mentor Designee Designee

 BTCWI Designee

-Liberal Arts Designee
+Liberal Arts

+Designee

 MBEPS Designee

-Public Safety Designee
+Public Safety

+Designee

 Designees (4)

-Required experience in both distance and face-to-face classes.
+\Required experience in both distance and face-to-face classes.

 The Distance Education Standards Committee's purpose is to work with State and District education policy to inform and assist college personnel in the relevant pedagogy and delivery of distance education.
-The committee will also develop and update a San Diego Miramar College handbook on best practices and online protocols in distance education.
+The committee will discuss and make recommendations for best practices and online protocols in distance education.

-- Monitor State and District distance education policies and communicate information to the campus. - Bi-annually review campus-level online student outcome metrics to include: - Enrollment - Retention - Persistence - Success - Provide recommendations to the Academic Senate on District policies, the status of the student success metrics, and professional development practices regarding distance education. - Assist faculty by establishing guidelines and best practices in distance education. - Assist faculty and classified professionals in communicating best practices in distance education.
+- Monitor State and District distance education policies and communicate information to the campus. - Bi-annually review campus-level online student outcome metrics to include: - o Enrollment - $\circ$ Retention - Persistence - o Success - Provide recommendations to the Academic Seante on District policies, the status of the student success metrics, and professional development practices regarding distance education. - Assist faculty by establishing guidelines and best practices in distance education. - Assist faculty and classified professionals in communicating best practices in distance education. - Perform work and provide evidence to ensure the college meets applicable areas of

-• Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard I-II.
+Accreditation Standard I-II.

-- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two-year service, and the possibility of 1 additional term if the position remains available. - This Committee makes recommendations to the Academic Senate. - Plans/Reports: Annual summary of goals and accomplishments to Academic Senate; Distance Education Handbook. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.
+- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two-year service, and the possibility of 1 additional term if the position remains available. - This committee makes recommendations to the Academic Seante. - Plans/Reports: Annual Summary of goals and accomplishments to Academic Seante; Distance Education Handbook. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.

-The Committee will meet at least once per month during the academic year.
+This committee will meet at least once per month during the academic year.